OpenAPITools/openapi-generator/samples/client/petstore/java/jersey2-java8/docs/FakeApi.md

-For this test, the body for this request much reference a schema named &#x60;File&#x60;.
+For this test, the body for this request much reference a schema named `File`.

 ### Example